Who determines planning applications?

 Why is a decision delegated?

 Planning authorities have to try and deal with applications as efficiently as possible and as quickly as they can.
-Dealing with applications that are straightforward in terms of the planning issues they raise under delegation helps achieve this and that resources are appropriately concentrated on the applications of greatest significance.
+Dealing with applications that are straightforward in terms of the planning issues they raise under delegation helps achieve this and ensures that resources are appropriately concentrated on the applications of greatest significance.
+Most applications are not controversial and do not require a Committee to determine these.

 How does delegation work?